sbingler/schemeful-same-site/README.md

 ### Example Attacks and Mitigations
 Below are two scenerios: the first one illustrates how the `SameSite` cookie attribute (specifically `Strict` in this example) can protect against CSRF, the second illustrates how "Schemeful Same-Site" enhances that protection.
 #### A Cross-Domain CSRF Attack
 An attacker sends you an email claiming you've won a sweepstakes.
 All you need to do if visit a website and click a button.
 You decide this feels legitimate and go visit the site https://mega-sweepstakes.example.
 The site has a big attractive button urging you to click it but, unbeknownst to you, the button doesn't claim your prize.
 Instead it links to your bank along with a query parameter telling your bank to transfer your money to the attacker's account: https://bank.example/transfer/custom?from=checking&to=evil-inc-slush-fund&amt=1000.
+Oh, and you recently logged into your bank account so your login cookie is still valid.

 If your bank's cookies don't have the `SameSite=Strict` attribute then clicking that link will cause your browser to navigate to your bank's site, send along your login cookies, and cause you to be $1000 poorer.

 If your bank's cookies **do** have the `SameSite=Strict` attribute then clicking that link will **not** cause your browser to send along your login cookies, because mega-sweepstakes.example isn't the same site as bank.example, and your checking account is safe.

 #### A Same-Domain CSRF Attack
 But what if the attacker is Man-in-the-middling your connection?
-If you decide to visit http://bank.example the attacker could modify every link to instead be https://bank.example/transfer/custom?from=checking&to=evil-inc-slush-fund&amt=1000.
+If you decide to visit http://bank.example the attacker could modify every link on the page to point to https://bank.example/transfer/custom?from=checking&to=evil-inc-slush-fund&amt=1000.
 Even `SameSite=Strict` wouldn't protect you as bank.example and bank.example are same-site.

 Enter "Schemeful Same-Site", by considering both the scheme and the registrable domain we can see that http://bank.example and https://bank.example are not the same and hence are not same-site.
-This means that the browser will not send `SameSite=Strict` cookies.
+This means that the browser will not send `SameSite=Strict` cookies, you will therefore not be logged in, and the transfer attempt will fail.

 ## Proposal
 Modify same-site's implementation in the user agent to consider origins with different schemes as cross-site.
 Thus https://site.example and http://site.example would now be considered cross-site.